drbean/curriculum/pages/homepage/markdown/FauxOutrage.md

-% 'It's an outrage' versus 'You're outrageous'
+% 'It's an outrage' versus 'You're terrible'

 Making a distinction that doesn't exist.